 If you and your spouse make the election for your rental real estate business, you must each report your share of income and deductions on Schedule E. Rental real estate income generally is not included in net earnings from self-employment subject to self-employment tax and generally is subject to the passive loss limitation rules.
 Electing qualified joint venture status does not alter the application of the self-employment tax or the passive loss limitation rules.

-For more information on qualified joint ventures, go to IRS.gov and enter “qualified joint venture” in the search box.
+For more information on qualified joint ventures, go to IRS.gov and enter “qualified joint venture” (with the quotation marks) in the search box.

 Report your income and deductions as follows.